gilith/opentheory/README.md

 The opentheory Tool (Development Version)
 =========================================

-The [opentheory tool][] processes higher order logic theory packages in [OpenTheory][] format.
+The [opentheory tool][OpentheoryRelease] processes higher order logic theory packages in [OpenTheory][] format.

-Cloning this repo will install a development version, which has active debugging code and includes a large collection of theories used for regressions.
-The latest official release of the opentheory tool without any extra development cruft [lives here][opentheory tool].
+Cloning this repo will install a [development version][OpentheoryDevelopment], which has active debugging code and includes a large collection of theories used for regressions.
+The latest official release of the opentheory tool without any extra development cruft [lives here][OpentheoryRelease].

 This software is released under the [MIT License][].